SpikeHD/Dorion/README.md

 # Limitations

 Dorion simply runs the web-based version of Discord within it's own client.
-This means that things Discord web doesn't support, like screen sharing (which is stupid, because Google Meets supports it), will not work.
+This means that things Discord web doesn't support will not work.
+I am unaware of any significant feature that is missing.

 # Using Plugins and Themes